Ashh21/My-Portfolio-Ash/README.md

 # My portfolio

-This is my portfolio you cna see my personal details.
+This is my portfolio you can see my personal details.
 For now, I know:

 1. JavaScript